-EPA and Respondent agree that each will preserve, during the pendency of this Consent Order and for a minimum of six (6) years after its termination, all records and documents in their possession or in the possession of their divisions, employees, agents, accountants, contractors, or attorneys which relate in any way to the Site, despite any document retention policy to the contrary.
+EPA and Respondent agree that each will preserve, during the pendency of this Consent Order and for a minimum of six (6) years after its termination, all nonprivileged records and documents in their possession or in the possession of their divisions, employees, agents, accountants, contractors, or other persons which relate in any way to the implementation of this Administrative Order or the work to be performed pursuant hereto, despite any document retention policy to the contrary.
 After this six year period, Respondent will notify EPA within ninety (90) calendar days prior to the destruction of any such documents.
 Upon request by EPA, Respondent will make available to EPA such records or copies of any such records.
 Additionally, if EPA requests that documents be preserved for a longer period of time, Respondent will comply with that request.